-- Inform your doctor and caregiver if you expect problems following a prescribed treatment
+Inform your doctor and caregiver if you expect or experience problems following a prescribed treatment.

-- Make sure the hospital has a copy of your advance directives (see the “Advance Care Planning” fact sheet for more information)
+Make sure the hospital has a copy of your advance directives (see CancerCare’s “Advance Care Planning” fact sheet for more information).

-- Know that patients are asked to make reasonable compromises to the needs of the hospital, other patients or hospital staff
+Know that patients are asked to make reasonable compromises based on the needs of the hospital, other patients or hospital staff.

 What to Expect During a Hospital Stay